tayganr/pvauto/README.md

 # Azure Purview Automation

-While Azure Purview provides an out of the box user experience with Purview Studio, not all tasks are sutied to the point-and-click nature of the graphical user experience.
+While Azure Purview provides an out of the box user experience with Purview Studio, not all tasks are suited to the point-and-click nature of the graphical user experience.

 For example:
 * Triggering a scan to run as part of an automated process.